meltwater/docker-cleanup/README.md

 ## Deployment
 The image uses the Docker client to to list and remove containers and images.
 For this reason the Docker client and socket is mapped into the container.

+If the */var/lib/docker* directory is mapped into the container this script will also clean up orphaned Docker volumes.

 ### Systemd and CoreOS/Fleet

 Create a [Systemd unit](http://www.freedesktop.org/software/systemd/man/systemd.unit.html) file